Ærøya

-Ærøya is an unpopulated island in Arendal municipality in Agder county, Norway.
-The 0.12 km2 island lies along the Skaggerak coast about 700 m south of the larger island of Hisøya.
+Ærøya is an unpopulated island in Arendal Municipality in Agder county, Norway.
+The 0.12 km2 island lies along the Skagerrak coast about 700 m south of the larger island of Hisøy.
 The islands of Havsøya and Merdø lie to the northeast, the islands of Store Torungen and Lille Torungen lie to the southeast, and the island of Gjervoldsøy lies to the west.